seacode/gmacs/docs/bbrkc/bbrkc.md

 Life History Trait | Parameter | ADFG Value | Gmacs Value | Comments
 ------------------ | --------- | ---------- | ----------- | --------
 Natural Mortality  | M         | Fixed      | Fixed       | M is fixed in both models

-## File Description

-  * There is a second data file `rksize13s.dat` with sample sizes for various rows of size-comp data.
-See lines 81-87 of `*.tpl`.
-  * Input sample sizes appear to be capped to the constant numbers entered in the main data file under 'number of samples' or 'sample sizes' (variously).
-  * There is a third data file `tc7513s.dat` specifically for data from the tanner crab fishery (with red crab bycatch).
-  * There is a standard control file `*.ctl` with internal comments.
-  * There is an excel spreadsheet which can be used to read in the model output files and display related plots (it's a bit clunky).
-  * There are two batch files in the model directory: `clean.bat` and `scratch.bat`.
-    The 'clean' batch file deletes files related to a single model run.
-The 'scratch' batch file deletes all files relating to the model build and leaves only source and data files.

 # Comparison of model results